Slins-23/bookmaps/README.md

 https://streetviewpixels-pa.googleapis.com/v1/thumbnail?panoid=aJNKCShn4mJGvIBXGWGA8A&cb_client=search.revgeo_and_fetch.gps&w=150&h=150&yaw=325.23&pitch=2.39662921348&thumbfov=90

-This is the URL of the image used as the background of this example bookmark in the extension page, as a thumbnail.
+This is the URL of the image used as the background of this example bookmark in the extension page.

 `panoid` - ID of the panoramic image of the given Google Maps/Street View bookmark.
 In this case it is `aJNKCShn4mJGvIBXGWGA8A`.
-This value is retrieved from the `id` key.
+This value is stored in the `id` key.

 `w` - Width of the resulting thumbnail.
 In this case it is `150`.
 It doesn't need to be proportional to the height.
 The maximum value is `1024px`.
-This will always be `150`, as I have hardcoded this.
+This will always be `150`, as I have hardcoded it.

 `h` - Height of the resulting thumbnail.
 In this case it is `150`.
 It doesn't need to be proportional to the width.
 The maximum value is `576px`.
-This will always be `150`, as I have hardcoded this.
+This will always be `150`, as I have hardcoded it.

 `yaw` - Amount of rotation across the vertical axis, i.e. how rotated to the left/right the image is.
 One full rotation has range `[0,360]`.
 There's no restriction, however.
 Negative values are also allowed.
 In this case, it is `325.23`.
-This value is retrieved from the `yaw` key.
+This value is stored in the `yaw` key.

 `pitch` - Amount of rotation in a front-to-back manner, i.e. how rotated up/down the image is.
 One full rotation has range `[90,-90]`, where `90` aims at the floor and `-90` at the sky.
 There's no restriction, however.
 In this case, it is `2.39662921348`.
-This value is retrieved from the `thumbnail_pitch` key, which undergoes a linear transformation in order to be mapped from `[1,179]` to `[90,-90]`.
+This value is stored in the `thumbnail_pitch` key, which undergoes a linear transformation in order to be mapped from `[1,179]` to `[90,-90]`.

 `thumbfov` - Fov (field of view) of the resulting thumbnail.
 In this case it is `90`.
 The allowed range in Street View is `[15,90]`, however, the restriction here is `[0,175]`.
 Where `0` is the most zoom and `175` is the least zoom.
-This value is retrieved from the `fov` key.
+This value is stored in the `fov` key.

 ### 360 degree picture bookmark